 In addition to statements that might be “as a kind of prayer”, Steiner cited a specific prayer for teachers:

 Anthroposophists may argue, over and over, that their ideology is a science, not a religion.
 And they may claim, over and over, that Waldorf schools are not religious institutions.
 But the truth is clearly the reverse.
 Anthroposophists, reverent toward their spiritual master(s), meditate and pray to gain guidance and blessing from the spirit realm.
 Waldorf teachers “must be true Anthroposophists in the deepest sense of the word in our innermost feeling.”
 Waldorf teachers “carry out the divine cosmic plan.
 We should always remember that when we do something, we are actually carrying out the intentions of the gods.”
 Waldorf teachers “are, in a certain sense, the means by which that streaming down from above will go out into the world.”
 The blessings from above will come down into the teachers, and flow out from them into their students, and thence out into the world.
 This is the Waldorf agenda.
 If it were based in reality, it would be marvelous.
-If it is based in occultism, self-deception, and blind faith, it is frightful.
+If it is based in occultism, self-deception, and blind allegiance to a deluded "clairvoyant" leader, it is frightful.

 The next time you hear Waldorf school students reciting, in unison, prayers written by Rudolf Steiner ; or the next time you visit a charming Waldorf festival that happens to fall on or around a holy day ; or the next time you watch Waldorf children performing eurythmy — step back and consider what is really happening there.
-You will be observing the religion of Anthroposophy enacted by children who are guided by teachers who think they have an esoteric pipeline to the gods.
+You will be observing the religion of Anthroposophy enacted by children who are supervised by teachers who think they have an esoteric pipeline to the gods.
 If you agree that Waldorf teachers probably do have such a pipeline, fine.
 Go in peace.
-But if you doubt that Waldorf teachers possess divine, occult wisdom passed down by ranks of gods, you might want to find another school for your children.
+But if you doubt that Waldorf teachers possess divine, occult wisdom passed down by ranks of gods, you might want to find different kind of school for your children.